Bernoulli Society and Royal Statistical Society David G. Kendall Award for Young Researchers

 In 2020 the Bernoulli Society (BS) and the Royal Statistical Society (RSS) established a joint biennial award aimed at young researchers.

-This biennial joint Bernoulli Society and RSS award and lecture aims to recognise excellent research in Mathematical Statistics and in Probability Theory.
-The award is in honour of David G. Kendall, who was the first president of the Bernoulli Society (BS), and who was awarded Guy Medals in Silver (1955) and Gold (1981) of the Royal Statistical Society.
+The award is in honor of David G. Kendall, who was the first president of the Bernoulli Society, and was awarded the Guy Medal in Silver (1955) and in Gold (1981) of the RSS.

-- Are members of either the BS or the RSS
+- are members of the BS or the RSS.

 The rotation scheme.
 To give both fields their deserved credit, the award alternates, so every 4 years the award is given to a young researcher in Mathematical Statistics and every 4 years to a young researcher in Probability Theory.
 In the years that the award is given for Probability Theory, the winner will be invited to present the Kendall Lecture at the Bernoulli conference; in the years the award is given for Mathematical Statistics, the winner will be invited to present the Kendall Lecture at the RSS conference.